erinkelsey/erin-kelsey/content/skills/React/index.md

 usage: 'HIGH'
 used:
   - Building frontend web applications, with and without hooks, using common packages, such as react-router and react-redux
-  - Create websites with GatsbyJS
+  - Create static websites and landing pages with GatsbyJS
   - Connect to GraphQL APIs with Apollo
   - Create tests for React components with Jest
 featured: